HNGamingUK/syntropy-validator-ansible/README.md

 # syntropy-validator-ansible
-# WARNING: This is not finished yet!
-Do not use!

 This GitHub repository has the required documents that can be used to deploy a single validator or even multiple.